 Tamar NRM and its partners have been holding the annual Boneseed Blitz over the months of September and October since 2005.

-This event, organised by Tamar NRM, is supported by the City of Launceston, West Tamar, and Georgetown Councils, Department of Primary Industry, Water and Environment, Parks and Wildlife Service, State Growth and various individuals, businesses, community and Landcare groups.
+This event, organised by Tamar NRM, is supported by the City of Launceston, West Tamar, and Georgetown Councils, Department of Primary Industry, Parks, Water and Environment, Parks and Wildlife Service, State Growth and various individuals, businesses, community and Landcare groups.

 For maximum effectiveness, removal or treatment of Boneseed prior to seeding is the aim.
 Boneseed is easy to identify when it flowers, mid-spring to early summer.
 Tamar NRM uses this time to educate the community about Boneseed (some people still have it in their gardens) and encourage community groups, schools, businesses and individuals to help with on-ground control of Boneseed across the Tamar.